NitorCreations/nflow/README.md

-# nFlow goals and non-goals
+# nFlow Goals and Non-Goals

 nFlow is a light weight business process engine with emphasis on the following goals or features.